foxzool/bevy_cronjob/README.md

 # bevy_cronjob

-`bevy_cronjob` is a helper for run cron job in bevy.
+`bevy_cronjob` is a helper for run cron job in Bevy.

 ## Usage